nikolaydubina/everything-wrong-with-swiftdata/README.md

 ## Development & Production

+- Development SwiftData may not use iCloud. to test iCloud at least TestFlight is required
 - Development SwiftData builds are not equivalent to Production builds.
 Build that works in Development can crash on start with obscure stack trace in Production (e.g. Testflight).

 ## Migrations